 Marks/grades for all courses taken shall be included in the calculation of grade point averages.
 Grade point averages shall be calculated to two decimal places and reported for each semester or other term and for the cumulative credits earned for all courses attempted in high school.

-The 11-point system includes pluses for every grade except A and F, and minuses for every grade except D and F. Letter grades or numerical marks will be used as allowed under WAC 392-415-050.
+The 11-point system includes pluses for every grade except A and NC, and minuses for every grade except D and NC.
+Letter grades or numerical marks will be used as allowed under WAC 392-415-050.

 At the beginning of each term, secondary teachers will provide students with current information and requirements for their respective courses.
 This information shall include but is not limited to the following: